This post may contain affiliate links. Please see my disclosure policy for more details.

 Average Rent in Australia for a Unit (Apartment)

-Next, I’ll run through the median monthly rents for apartments in Australia (see the table below for weekly rents).
-Note that Australians call apartments or flats units!
+Next, I’ll run through the median monthly rents for flats in Australia using the April 2025 monthly snapshot from rent.com.au.
+Note that in Australia a flat or apartment is called a unit!

-The most expensive Australian state capital to rent an apartment in is Canberra, with a median monthly rent of at $2,427.
+The most expensive Australian state capital to rent an apartment in is Sydney, with median weekly rent of $725.

-The median monthly rent for an apartment in Sydney is $2,297, making it the second-most expensive city after Canberra.
+The median weekly rent for a unit in Perth is $650, making it the second-most expensive city after Sydney.

 Brisbane CBD.